deusExMac/TwitterSearch/README.md

  * [Acknowledgements](#acknowledgements)
  * [Contact](#contact)

-This ToC has been created using the following tool: https://ecotrust-canada.github.io/markdown-toc/
+<sub>This ToC has been created using the following tool: https://ecotrust-canada.github.io/markdown-toc/ </sub>

 <br />
 <br />